Below are some examples of using the in

 linkLinks to tag filters in Notes Mode

-For tag filters, use tag= after ? in the URL.
-To link to a list of notes tagged with #my-tag-name:
+in the URL.
+To link to a list of notes tagged with #my-tag-name

-Link to a combination of tags using the encoding for the comma , sign, which is %2C.
-For example, to link to a list of all notes tagged with both #my-tag-name and #my-other-tag-name, use:
+.
+For example, to link to a list of all notes tagged with both #my-tag-name

 linkLinks to note groups

-For group queries, use group= after the ? sign.
+sign.
 To link to a list of all archived notes:

-The part after group= can be any of the "groups" listed over at ✨ group queries.
+can be any of the "groups" listed over at β¨ group queriesο»Ώ.

 linkLinks to mixed searches in Notes Mode

-Simply use the available search modifiers described above separated by an ampersand & sign.
+Simply use the available search modifiers described above separated by an ampersand &

 For example, to search for all archived notes matching "word":

-To serach for all shared notes, tagged with #my-tag-name that match the word "word":
+To serach for all shared notes, tagged with #my-tag-name

 linkSearches in Tasks Mode

-For Tasks Mode, you can use search parameters after the tasks? part of the URL, as seen below.
+For Tasks Mode, you can use search parameters after the tasks?

 linkLinks to Tag filters in Tasks Mode

-Use the tag= parameter as documented at Links to tag filters in Notes Modeο»Ώ.
+parameter as documented at Links to tag filters in Notes Modeο»Ώ.

 linkLinks to Note Reference filters in Tasks Mode

-Use the references= parameter after ? in the URL, using the note UUID of the Reference you want to filter by.
+in the URL, using the note UUID of the Reference you want to filter by.

-You can obtain the UUID of a note by visiting that note and copying the part of the URL after notes/.
+You can obtain the UUID of a note by visiting that note and copying the part of the URL after notes/

 Here's how a Note Reference filter looks like:

-To exclude a reference, use the encoding for the caret ^ sign, namely ^, before the note UUID
+To exclude a reference, use the encoding for the caret ^

-For searches containing multiple Note References, simply use the %2C string to separate them, just like in Links to tag filters in Notes Modeο»Ώ.
+string to separate them, just like in Links to tag filters in Notes Modeο»Ώ.

 linkLinks to mixed searches in Tasks Mode

-Searches with multiple parameters work just like in Links to mixed searches in Notes Modeο»Ώ, using the & sign:
+Searches with multiple parameters work just like in Links to mixed searches in Notes Modeο»Ώ, using the &

 linkSearches in Calendar Mode

-For Calendar Mode, the only available filter is references= after the ? part of the URL.
+For Calendar Mode, the only available filter is references=

 linkLinks to Note Reference filters in Calendar Mode